Pasni (city)

-Pasni (پسنى), is a city and a fishing port in Gwadar District, Balochistan, Pakistan.
-It is located on the Makran coast on Arabian Sea about 450 km from Karachi.
-Administratively, Pasni is the headquarters of Pasni Tehsil, the sub-division of Gwadar District.
-Astola Island lies 40 km ESE of Pasni, in the Arabian Sea.
-The city of Pasni is itself administratively subdivided into two Union Councils.
+Pasni (پسنى), is a city and fishing port in Gwadar District, Balochistan, Pakistan.
+It is located on the Makran coast on the Arabian Sea, about 450 km from Karachi.
+Administratively, Pasni is the headquarters of Pasni Tehsil, a sub-division of Gwadar District.
+Astola, Pakistan's largest offshore island, lies 40 km ESE of Pasni, in the Arabian Sea.
+The city of Pasni is administratively subdivided into two Union Councils.

 Topography

 The topography of the area is marked by low jagged hills of the Makran Coastal Range, while flat land is more common towards the coast.
-Jabal Zarain is a small hill astride a promontory (Cape or Ras Jaddi) south of Pasni and marks the highest point (416' ASL) in the area.
-The unspoilt and pristine beaches of Pasni offer some of the most enchanting sceneries along the Arabian Sea.
-Shadi Kaur (river) fed by adjoining rain water streams, drains into the Arabian Sea just north of the town.
+Zarrénay koh is a small hill astride a promontory (Cape or Ras Juddi) south of Passini and marks the highest point (416' ASL) in the area.
+The unspoilt and pristine beaches of Passini offer some of the most enchanting sceneries along the Arabian Sea.
+Shádi Kawr river, fed by adjoining rainwater streams, drains into the Arabian Sea just north of the town.
 Vegetation is sparse and consists mostly of hardy desert shrubs.
 Most of the non-marine edible products are brought in from Turbat as well as faraway Karachi.

-Pasni town, like the rest of Makran Coast, is affected by an active fault (the Makran Accretionary Front) caused by the northward movement (40–50 mm/year) of the Arabian Plate against the Eurasian Plate.
+Pasni town, like the rest of Makkuran Coast, is affected by an active fault (the Makran Trench) caused by the northward movement (40–50 mm/year) of the Arabian Plate against the Eurasian Plate.
 Tectonic activity emanating from this subduction zone in the Arabian Sea causes occasional, low intensity quakes.
-On 28 Nov 1945, a tsunami, triggered by the 1945 Balochistan earthquake, completely destroyed Pasni town.
+On 28 November 1945, a tsunami, triggered by the 1945 Balochistan earthquake, completely destroyed Passini town.

-Demography
+Demographics

+Population

+As of the 2023 census, Pasni had a population of 43,494.

-The population is predominantly Balochis in Pasni.
-These Baloch clans include: Kalmati, Bizanjo, etc. who belong to traditional ruling communities and currently, tend to dominate land ownership and the fishing industry.
-Pasni also has some other tribes such as Barr, Mullahzai,Sanghor, Jadgaal, Wadaila people living in this small town, but the working classes have traditionally comprised Medh, Darzada, Puxh, Maqsoodi and Naqeeb, some of whom are groups that were historically slaves of the ruling families.
-People of East African ancestry commonly known as Koweeg or 'sheedis' can also be found in Pasni in small numbers; this African lineage is found at low frequency in the rest of Makran, as well as Karachi.
+The population is predominantly Baloch in Passini.
+These Baloch clans include: Kalmati etc. who belong to traditional ruling communities and currently, tend to dominate land ownership and the fishing industry.
+Passini also has many Baloch tribes such as Bizanjo, Barr, Mullahzai, Sangur, Wadaila etc living in this small town, but the working classes have traditionally comprised Med, Darzádag, Puzzh, Maqsoodi, and some of whom are groups that were historically slaves of the ruling families.
+People of East African ancestry commonly known as Kohig or 'sheedis' can also be found in Passini in small numbers; this African lineage is found at low frequency in the rest of Makkuran, as well as Karachi.
 'Sheedis' are mostly descended from female slaves brought in as concubines in the early 19th century, when slave trade flourished under Omani Sultans whose suzerainty extended over Gwadar till 1958.